AIGA-Leaders-Toolbox/Kits/README.md

 Down the road, if the national organization creates a repository within the existing AIGA digital ecosystem, this git will be retired, and this content will be ported over.

-To get started, hop over to the Wiki - where all contributions will be stored.
+To get started, hop over to the Wiki - which has directions for contributing.

+Or if you're looking for tools and templates, visit "Issues", and peruse the contributions there.

+Remember: DO NOT DELETE / CLOSE ISSUES that you did not create.

 Let us know if you have any questions!
 We're in the Leadership Slack.
 Frances + Victor